Naman-14/K8s-MySQL/README.md

 kubectl apply -f mysql-deployment.yaml

 Step 4: Access Your MySQL Instance:

 a) List the pods: kubectl get pod

-c) Get a shell for the pod by executing the following command: kubectl exec --stdin --tty (MySQL pod name) -- /bin/bash
+b) Get a shell for the pod by executing the following command: kubectl exec --stdin --tty (MySQL pod name) -- /bin/bash

-d) Type the following command to access the MySQL shell: mysql -p
+c) Type the following command to access the MySQL shell: mysql -p

-e) When prompted, enter the password you defined in the Kubernetes secret
+d) When prompted, enter the password you defined in the Kubernetes secret

-f) Now, create the database and access it
+e) Now, create the database and access it

 ![image](https://user-images.githubusercontent.com/78831583/235132657-9e07bbc9-664f-43b6-b68c-c0bd8f5364f0.png)